Unsolicited: The Blog

 A primer on Jointly Sponsored Pension Plans

-In this fourth installment of our Pension Law Series, David Sworn explains the basics of jointly-sponsored pension plans (JSPPs), where governance is shared by employers and labour groups.
+In this fourth installment of our Pension Law Series, we explain the basics of jointly-sponsored pension plans (JSPPs), where governance is shared by employers and labour groups.